lzfelix/lio/README.md

 already implemented functions.
 Further, register it in the `get_function(...)` function at the bottom of this file, along with its lower and upper bounds.
 Currently all decision variables share the same limit values.

+After following these steps, the function can be optimized via command line through the script `run_experiment.py` (please refer to the "Reproducing paper results" section for more infomration about it).

 ## Citation

 If you use LIO (either this implementation or its overrall idea), please cite us as follows: